Embed in your website

 Step 2: Get your project's embed HTML code

 You can copy the embed HTML code from the Share options within the Scene editor.
-This is part of the Advanced options section.
 For more information about the sharing options in Onirix visit the specific documentation page: Sharing options in Onirix.

 Establish your settings: Web AR or Web 3D block

 Depending on the purpose you want to give to the insertion of the iframe within the web, you may need some settings or others.
-As explained in this section, by default the default sharing mode is web AR, but you can easily modify the settings to insert it as an embedded block in web 3D: Access to advanced options and settings.
+As explained in this section, by default the default sharing mode is web AR, but you can easily modify the settings to insert it as an embedded block in web 3D: Access to embed modes options.

 Step 3: Insert the code in your website